Meet the Ivy Leaguer leading Penn State's life after Saquon Barkley

 Rahne called offensive plays Dec.
 30 in the PlayStation Fiesta Bowl (he did the same two years earlier in the TaxSlayer Bowl following an offensive coordinator change).
 Penn State faced a Washington team with the Pac-12's top defense, a unit that led the nation against the run and ranked fifth in total defense allowed and sixth in scoring.

-Rahne didn't call a perfect game -- PSU committed three turnovers, the last two with multiple-touchdown leads -- but finished with 35 points, 525 yards and 25 first downs in a 7-point win.
+Rahne didn't call a perfect game.
+PSU committed three turnovers, the last two with multiple-touchdown leads, but finished with 35 points, 545 yards and 25 first downs in a 7-point win.

 "It was a big confidence boost," McSorley said.
 "There were questions: How is the offense going to be without Coach Moorhead?
 For us to come in and have success against a team like Washington, who is tough against every single team, it's kind of a testament to our program.
 When we had guys go out with injuries or whatever, there was a next-man-up mentality.
 That was exemplified perfectly in the bowl game.
 Our leader on offense had taken another job, a great opportunity, and he wasn't with us anymore, and it was the next man up."